 If for any reason you (or we) are running late and rooms are not immediately available we may have to ask you to leave clinic and return after a short period to avoid meeting other patients.

-Virtual clinic appointments by ‘attend anywhere’ have been introduced during the COVID pandemic with home monitoring and will continue to form part of your CF care between face to face appointments.
-For both face to face and virtual appointments please have your home spirometry recordings available and recent weight +/- height for virtual appointments.
-Consider sending in a respiratory sample the week preceeding the clinic.
+Virtual clinic appointments by ‘attend anywhere’ have been introduced during the COVID pandemic with home monitoring and will continue to form part of your CF care between face to face appointments and we hope you find these a safe and convenient way to access your CF care.
+The link will be sent to you to access appointments.

 Each clinic is attended by at least one CF Doctor and members of the Multidisciplinary team.